 Try Opera 56 in Browserling now!

 Volume control in the video pop-up window

-In 2016 Opera has announced the feature that lets you watch videos easily, while simultaneously do something else, by embedding the videos in a pop-up window.
+In 2016 Opera announced the feature that lets you watch videos easily, while simultaneously doing something else, by embedding the videos in a pop-up window.
 What Opera 56 adds now is a volume control integrated in the pop-up window for easier, hence faster access.

 Scrolling to the top of the page by clicking the active tab is now configurable

 ..or should we say - turn offable.
 Many users requested that the feature has to be configurable.
 Now you can decide whether clicking on the active tab will scroll to the top of the page.
 Clicking again would scroll to the previous position as you know.
 To turn this feature on or off go to Settings > Advanced > Browser > User Interface, you won't miss to see it.

 You can now zoom pages in and out and see much more clearly the zoom level you're at.

 Easier bug reporting

 Now you can report any issues with the browser by going to O Menu > Help.
 There you will find the report an issue section.
 Clicking on it will redirect you to Opera's bug report wizard.

 About pages always somehow make an impression.
 Opera team already seems to know this and as per Opera 56, the About page has been nicely redesigned.
 If you wish to check for an available update to your Opera browser, go to Update and Recovery… in the O Menu for Windows and Linux and Opera in the toolbar for Mac.